nuli123/PythonQuiz/README.md

 # PythonQuiz
-Education App for small quiz on Python
+Education App for quiz on Python